-Placement allocations will become visible on the login page of your InPlace file (P.12) on the release date, if you have submitted at least 8 of your mandatory documents (including Working with Children check, VPD form and Flu vaccine).
-A message is also posted on the NUR:PPHub forum advising students of placement release and any information around this to support the placement release.
-This will include whether you will have one or two weeks to view your placement details (semester dependent), any new processes, placement swap information and clinical bursary application dates and anything else that relates to the placement release.
+Placement allocations will become visible on the login page of your InPlace file on the placement release date, if you have submitted at least 8 of your mandatory documents (including Working with Children check, VPD form and Flu vaccine).
+A message is also posted on the NUR: PPHub forum advising students of placement release and any information around this to support the placement release.
+This message is important for you to read and understand as it includes any new processes, placement swap information (one or two week timeline), clinical bursary application dates and anything else that relates to the placement release.

-Your placement details will have been released on the allocated release date if:

-At least 8 of your mandatory documents (including Working with Children check, VPD form and Fluvaccine) are submitted via InPlace

-By the end of the one to two weeks:

-If you have not submitted/updated all documents so that they are current for the duration of your allocated placement your placement details will be hidden again.
-However your placement will remain allocated to you.

-Once you have updated your documents and they have been verified the placement details will be made visible again.
+- Step 1: Your placement details will be released on the allocated release date if: - ♦ At least 8 of your mandatory documents (including Working with Children check, VPD form and Flu vaccine) are submitted via InPlace - Step 2: Your placement details will be hidden again after the end of the one to two week swap period: - ♦ If all of your documents are submitted/updated, your placement will remain visible - ❖ If you have not submitted/updated all documents so that they are current for the duration of your allocated placement your placement details will be hidden again but your placement will remain allocated to you. - Step 3: Once you have updated all of your documents and they have been verified by the PEPT - ❖ Your placement details will be made visible again and your placement is approved for you to attend.

-♦ How this process assists students:
+How this process assists students: